Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators

 \section{Introduction}

 Let \(f,g\in L^2(\R^d)\) and \(F:\R^{2d}\rightarrow \C\).
 We define the (generalized) localization operator with mask \(F\) and window \(g\) by where \(\pi(z)g(t)=\pi(x,\omega)g(t)=e^{2\pi i \langle t,\omega \rangle}g(t-x)\) and we interpret the integral weakly.
-First introduced by Daubechies \cite{Daubechies}, localization operators have become key items in time-frequency analysis, and many aspects of their structure have been studied in the literature \cite{FG,Boundedness1,Szego,RamTop,Berezin}.\blfootnote{\textit{Date:} October 2024.}\blfootnote{\textit{Keywords:} Localization operators, quantum harmonic analysis, Hermite functions, Hagedorn wavepackets, Reinhardt domains.} A fundamental result in the theory of localization operators is Daubechies' theorem \cite{Daubechies}.
+First introduced by Daubechies \cite{Daubechies}, localization operators have become key items in time-frequency analysis, and many aspects of their structure have been studied in the literature \cite{FG,Boundedness1,Szego,RamTop,Berezin}.
+A fundamental result in the theory of localization operators is Daubechies' theorem \cite[Section 4]{Daubechies}.
 In the case of a polyradial mask \(F\) and the Gaussian window function, \(\phi_0(t)=2^{d/4}e^{-\pi|t|^2}\), Daubechies' theorem states that the eigenfunctions of the localization operator with mask \(F\) and window \(\phi_0\), \(A_F^{\phi_0}\), are the Hermite functions \(\{\phi_n\}_{n\in\N_0^d}\).
 Moreover, the theorem also provides an explicit formula for the eigenvalues.
 In the one-dimensional case, the eigenvalue of the \(n\)-th Hermite function is Knowing the complete spectral data of these localization operators is of great use, and many authors have exploited this knowledge to establish a variety of results.
 Some examples include quantitative uncertainty principles \cite{Helge1,Helge2,Helge3} and inverse problems \cite{AbreuDorfler}.
 In contrast, for general localization operators only asymptotic formulas for the eigenvalues are known \cite{Szego,RamTop}, and the properties of the eigenfunctions depend heavily on the properties of the localization operator \cite{RamTop}.
 As such, the utility of Daubechies' theorem makes studying localization operators with Gaussian window considerably easier than for general windows.